Intelligent transportation system: Intelligent transportation technologies

+Additionally, predictive techniques are being developed to allow for advanced modelling and comparison with historical baseline data.
+Specific technologies are described in more detail in the following sections of this article.

 Wireless communications

 Various forms of wireless communications technologies have been proposed for intelligent transportation systems.

-Radio modem communication on UHF and VHF frequencies are widely used for short and long range communication within ITS.
+Radio modem communication on UHF and VHF frequencies are widely used for short and long-range communication within ITS.

 Short-range communications of 350 m can be accomplished using IEEE 802.11 protocols, specifically 802.11p (WAVE) or the dedicated short-range communications (DSRC) 802.11bd standard being promoted by the Intelligent Transportation Society of America and the United States Department of Transportation.
 Theoretically, the range of these protocols can be extended using mobile ad hoc networks or mesh networking.

-Longer range communications use infrastructure networks such as 5G.
+Longer-range communications use infrastructure networks.
 Long-range communications using these methods are well established, but, unlike the short-range protocols, these methods require extensive and very expensive infrastructure deployment.

 Computational technologies

 Recent advances in vehicle electronics have led to a move towards fewer, more capable computer processors on a vehicle.
 A typical vehicle in the early 2000s would have between 20 and 100 individual networked microcontroller/programmable logic controller modules with non-real-time operating systems.
 The current trend is toward fewer, more costly microprocessor modules with hardware memory management and real-time operating systems.
 The new embedded system platforms allow for more sophisticated software applications to be implemented, including model-based process control, artificial intelligence, and ubiquitous computing.
 Perhaps the most important of these for intelligent transportation systems is artificial intelligence.